Big Wipes antibacterial wipes can be a part of your health and safety strategy

 Corrosive chemicals and industrial sealants & adhesives are not the only substances that can harm the skin.
 Many tradespeople could also come into contact with water infected with Leptospirosis, an infection that can be transmitted from animals to humans.
 According to Public Health England, the most common sources of infection in the UK are rats and cattle.
 These animals can spread the disease in their urine.

 Leptospirosis can cause no symptoms at all, a mild flu-like illness, or severe illness, the presentation of which is called Weil’s disease (Weil’s syndrome), with jaundice and kidney failure.
-Symptoms usually develop 7-21 days after initial infection, though rarely the incubation period can be as short as two to three days or as long as 30 days.
+Symptoms usually develop 7-21 days after initial infection.
+The incubation period can be as short as two to three days or as long as 30 days.
 In more severe cases, there may be failure of some organs, e.g the kidneys, or meningitis.
 Generally, cases will recover fully within two to six weeks but some may take up to three months.

-Big Wipes antibacterial wipes were tested as effectively preventing the incubation of Leptospira (Weils) interrogans strain RGA.
+Big Wipes antibacterial wipes effectively prevent the incubation of Leptospira (Weils) interrogans strain RGA.
 According to OIE Leptospiros Reference Laboratory, “no Leptospira interrogans serovar icterhohaemorrhagiae strain was detected in the media which was inoculated with the Big Wipes sections which were exposed to leptospires.”

 Preservatives in antibacterial wipes